mstksg/inCode/copy/entries/singletons-1.md

 associating each type to the corresponding datakinds-generated kind.
 The `SingKind` instance for `DoorState` links the *type* `DoorState` to the *kind* `DoorState`.

-The library also defines a neat type synonym, `type SDoorState = Sing`, so you can do `SDoorState 'Opened` instead of `Sing 'Opened`, if you wish.

 There are definitely more useful utility functions, but we will investigate these later on in the series!
 For now, you can look at the [documentation][]